NREL/SOEP-QSS/README.md

 ### Notes
 * For efficiency variables handle their own integration and quantization operations so we don't consider those as separate entities.
-* Parallel updating of variables dependent on the trigger variable is anticipated.
+* Parallel updating of observer variables on trigger variable events has the potential for performance benefits.
 * Priority queues with good concurrency and cache efficiency is a wide research topic: if the event queue is found to be a bottleneck experiments with advanced concepts are planned.

 ### Variable